s-boris/WTT-Bridge/README.md

 ## Configuration

-You have to fill out all values in the config.json to run the bot.
+You have to rename the config_template.json to config.json and fill in all the values to run the bot.
 Here is as some info how you can find each value:

 #### Telegram: